9 Collaboration Tools for a More Efficient Content Marketing Team

 Udemy is a learning platform for many, including marketers.
 It allows teams to collaborate on creating video courses for internal training as well as put together public courses for brand and income building.

 With Udemy, marketers can improve their skills as well as their knowledge of the business.
-It also allows team leaders to have all of their presentations in a place for easy accessing.
+It also allows team leaders to have all of their presentations in a place for easy access.

 The Udemy for Business Team Plan costs $240 (in USD) per team member per year.
-It’s not really affordable for small business, so I thought I’d suggest a DIY solution here.
-You can build your own private knowledge base using one these plugins to avoid the yearly cost.
+It’s not really affordable for small businesses, so I thought I’d suggest a DIY solution here.
+You can build your own private knowledge base using one of these plugins to avoid the yearly cost.

 8. Wrike: Collaborative Task Management